 Click here to create an account — from there click “Favorites” to find my favorite brands and products.

-Vitamin C is essential for optimal immune function and has been shown to be especially helpful in keeping white blood cells functioning well.
+Vitamin C is essential for optimal immune function and has been shown to be especially helpful in keeping white blood cells functioning well – key for virus recovery.

 Vitamin C comes in many forms.
-The one I personally use and look for is ascorbic acid with bioflavonoids.
-Having bioflavinoids in there too mimics the synergistic effect you get in food that makes the vitamin C easier for the body to absorb.
+The one I personally use and look for is whole food form.

-Food-based supplements like camu camu or amla berry are particularly potent sources of C. I’ve used both of these in either capsule or powder form and added them to smoothies.
+Food-based supplements like camu camu, acerola cherry, and amla berry are particularly potent sources of C. I’ve used these in either capsule or powder form and added them to smoothies.